SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Swift as the Wind

 Your quarterstaff versatile damage die changes from a d8 to a d10.
-Climbing no longer costs you extra moves and you can jump an additional 10 feet.
+Climbing no longer costs you extra moves, and you can jump an additional 10 feet.
 You have advantage on prone and shove attempts.
 You must be wielding a quarterstaff in two hands for these to work.